Lakeland University Study Abroad Program

 However, to ensure applications can be considered in time for course registration and visa processing, students should apply at least four months prior to the start of the study abroad term.

-Lakeland College maintains an exchange program in Germany.
+Lakeland University maintains an exchange program in Germany.
 All students with knowledge of German, regardless of major, are eligible for the foreign study semester at Hessen Universitaet in Kassel, Germany or Universität Marburg in Marburg, Germany.

 Guest Semester in Kassel, Germany: We have been sending and hosting students to and from the Universität Kassel since 1971.